CODEREXLTD/mail-mint-dev-doc/src/hooks/create_contact_api.md

-# CONTACT PHP API
+# Contact API In Mail Mint

 <Badge type="tip" vertical="top" text="Mail Mint Core" /> <Badge type="warning" vertical="top" text="Basic" />

+In Mail Mint, it’s possible for you to add unlimited contacts.
+And also you can add them in different lists and tags.
+The following section contains a list of the topics currently covered by this documentation.

+## Adding/Modifying Contacts

-MailMint  has the following PHP api functions so you can easily add/modify contacts.
+MailMint has the following PHP API functions so you can easily add/modify contacts.

-## Create/Update Single Contact
+### Create/Update Single Contact
+Following is the PHP API function for creating or updating a single contact

 ```
 $args = [